berezovskyi/checkbleed/README.markdown

 What you can do today - scan your bookmarks and notify the dizzy website owners before they get 0wn3d.

-In order to run checkbleed, you must build it with maven (`mvn assembly:assembly`) and then run it with parameters:
+In order to run checkbleed, you must build it (`mvn assembly:assembly`) and then run with parameters:

-`java -jar target/me.berezovskiy.checkbleed-0.0.1-SNAPSHOT-jar-with-dependencies.jar -file "/path/to/file/here"`
+`java -jar target/me.berezovskiy.checkbleed-0.0.1-SNAPSHOT-jar-with-dependencies.jar -file "/path/to/file/here" -d 64`

 Sample input file: